-It’s because college football is more exciting and more fun to watch, in my humble and uninformed opinion.
+“College football is more exciting [than the pro game] and more fun to watch, in my humble and uninformed opinion.

 For game-day excitement, try the Big House in Ann Arbor when Michigan plays Ohio State (ask Michigan alum Tom Brady about it).
 Or the Horseshoe in Columbus when it’s played there.
 Or in Oklahoma during Bedlam.
 Utah during the Holy War or Oregon’s Civil War.
 Also try finding cool names like these for NFL rivalries.
 You won’t.